 Bone scan is an imaging test that can show if the cancer has spread to your bones and is usually only done if you have certain symptoms such as bone pain or high levels of Alkaline phsophatase (ALP) refers to an enzyme in a person's blood that helps break down proteins.alkaline phosphatase (ALP) in your blood.
 It is done by injecting small amounts of special radioactive material through a vein into your bloodstream.
 It will take about 3 hours for the material to enter your blood and then a special camera takes pictures of the material in your bones.

 A A procedure that removes fluid or tissue samples to be tested for a disease.biopsy may or may not be done as part of your diagnostic tests.
-It is more commonly done with a medical oncology doctor than with a surgeon.
 During a biopsy, a sample of tissue is removed from the tumor and examined to see whether it is cancerous.
 A A doctor that specializes in diagnosing diseases using medical imaging such as CT or MRI.radiologist will do the biopsy by inserting a long thin needle through the skin into the tumor and remove a small sample.
 A A doctor who is an expert in testing cells and tissue to find disease.pathologist will look at the tissue under a microscope to see what the cells look like and make a diagnosis.
 If The spread of cancer from the place it formed to another part of the body.metastasis is present, a biopsy may be taken from another area of the body instead of the kidney.